dotnet/csharpstandard/tools/ExampleExtractor/ExtractorAndTesterUsersGuide.md

     | '"code-in-main"'                      // actually, a JSON_string_value with this content
     | '"code-in-main-without-using"'        // actually, a JSON_string_value with this content
     | '"code-in-partial-class"'             // actually, a JSON_string_value with this content
+    | '"extern-lib"'                        // actually, a JSON_string_value with this content
     | '"standalone-console"'                // actually, a JSON_string_value with this content
     | '"standalone-console-without-using"'  // actually, a JSON_string_value with this content
     | '"standalone-lib"'                    // actually, a JSON_string_value with this content